sa-concept-refactoring/doc/chapters/analysis.typ

 The tree underpinning the AST is a structure consisting of a root node, which is the starting node on top of the tree, which then points to other values and these values to others as well.
 @ast_structure shows a simple tree.

-Each circle is representing a value which is referred to as 'node'.
+Each circle is representing a value which is referred to as a 'node'.
 The relationship within the tree can be described by using names like 'parent node', 'child node', 'sibling node' and so on.
 There is no common AST representation and the structure of it varies depending on the language and compiler. @ast_dev_to